panzerdp/dmitripavlutin.com/content/posts/054-react-usestate/index.md

 The state is initialized with an initial value.
 The first argument of `useState(initialState)` is the initial state value.

-Let's set bulb switch state to initialize with `false`.
-It means that when the component is rendered first, the bulb is switched off.
+Let's initialize the bulb switch state with `false`.
+When the component is initially rendered, the bulb is switched off.

 ```jsx {4}
 import React, { useState } from 'react';